Breast Augmentation Before and After Pictures

 When evaluating photographs, also keep in mind the fact that many examples you see of a particular procedure may not look like you.
 Part of what makes the practice of plastic surgery so interesting and rewarding for me is the fact that no two patients are exactly alike, and thus each patient requires a fresh and personalized approach.
 Rather than trying to dissect how a particular result relates to you personally, view it in terms of that patient's particular 'starting point', and whether or not the surgical enhancement is aesthetically pleasing and natural-appearing.

 Don't limit your investigation to an examination of photographs.
-Review the content of a cosmetic surgeon's website thoroughly, and get a feeling for that doctor's individual approach and practice philosophy.
+Review the content of a plastic surgeon's website thoroughly, and get a feeling for that doctor's individual approach, training, experience and practice philosophy.

 Breast augmentation before and after photos